bill-mca/CYBN8001-Build-Skills/task-7/2024-08-27 Build Skills.md

 >>> caesar_cipher_decrypt('SOD XTPBR AYNDM MNE IBLWR VULQ AGL KHYF CVF', 25) 'TPE YUQCS BZOEN NOF JCMXS WVMR BHM LIZG DWG'
 ```
-If you knew that it were looking for a 2 letter key, and you had a lot of practice, you might be able to recognize that this is a partial solution.
+If you knew that you were looking for a 2 letter key, and you had a lot of practice, you might be able to recognize that this is a partial solution.
 The fact that first word is three letters long and almost matches the most common three letter word in the English language suggests that we're on track.

 Knowing the length of the key is the first crucial piece of information that we need.
 Once you know the length of the key you can try different permutations.
 To crack the caesar cipher by brute force we only had to try 25 possible permutations.
 The vigenere cipher has 26<sup>n</sup> possible permutations where `n` is the length of the key.
 That means, to brute force a message encrypted with a three letter key, we'd have to test 17,576 possible permutations.
 If we don't know the key length then the equation is more like 26<sup>1</sup> + 26<sup>2</sup> + 26<sup>3</sup> ...
-26<sup>n</sup> Hence, knowing the key length greatly reduces the computational intensity.
+26<sup>n</sup> Hence, knowing the key length greatly reduces the computational effort required.

 The spaces and punctuation are not ciphered.
 This hints at one way of cracking the vigenere cipher.
 In English, there are only two one letter words ('A' and 'I').
 If we took all the one letter words in the ciphered text, we could look for a relationship between the spacing of the same encrypted one letter word.
 These patterns in the spacing of one letter words give away the periodicity of the cipher and, hence, the length of the key.

-From what I've read
+I've read [an article](https://www.cipherchallenge.org/wp-content/uploads/2020/12/Five-ways-to-crack-a-Vigenere-cipher.pdf) that claimed that that the vigenere cipher can be cracked by a similar method to the letter frequencies method I suggested to break the caesar cipher.
+The approach uses a statistic called the index of coincidence (IoC).
+As per the article the IoC "measures the likelihood that any two characters of a text are the same".
+A random cipher has an IoC around 1.
+English text typically has an IoC of 1.7.

 I found a [python script on github](https://github.com/savanddarji/Cracking-a-Vigenere-Cipher/blob/master/Kerckhoffs%20method%20for%20Vegener%20cipher_JMD_GIT.py) that is only 124 lines and can break a vigenere cipher by brute force.
+The article explains that the IoC can give away the period of the cipher (the length of the key):

+>To use the IoC to find the period of the cipher, we cut the cipher text into m slices, where each slice
+contains every m<sup>th</sup> letter.
+Then we find the IoC for each slice and average them.
+We do this for various choices of m.
+The smallest m with an average IoC close to 1.7 is our period

 ### How would you change this encryption technique to make it more secure?
 What alternative solution would you use?

 #### Long Keys
 The vigenere cipher is actually pretty secure if you use a long key.
 However, A key that is longer than the encrypted text doesn't add any security.
 If you have a key over 100 characters, and you've added salt to the message, it'll be very hard to break.
+The disadvantage of this is that you need to communicate, with perfect fidelity, a long key to your recipient!

 #### Encrypt Punctuation
 One of my ideas for breaking the vigenere cipher relied on using the spaces between words.
 If you extended the encryption alphabet to include punctuation and spaces, this vulnerability would be eliminated.
 Also, the longer alphabet increases the possible permutations and so enhances security.

 #### Add salt
 My best methods of cracking rely on letter frequencies.
 Before encrypting the message, you could add a random sequence of non english words.
-If the length of the salt is proportional to the message, it would eliminate the letter frequency vulnerability.
+If the length of the salt is proportional to the message, it would eliminate the index of coincidence and letter frequency vulnerabilities.
 A problem with this is that the content of the salt could confuse your intended recipient.
-You would need mututally agreed conventions for figuring out what is salt and what is data.
+You would need mutually agreed conventions for figuring out what is salt and what is data.

 #### Harness improvements
 The harness script is extremely insecure.
 It takes the intended message and the encryption key as command line arguments!
 Unless the user diligently clears it, this will be saved as plain text to the user's `.bash_history` file.
 Any malicious actor that gains read access to the user's home folder will be able to see all the messages that they have recently encrypted!
 This script is poorly designed.